Sending and Receiving Alerts, Urgent Messages and @Mentions

 Receiving, dismissing and responding to alerts

 When you receive an alert or multiple alerts, a counter will appear on the icon letting you know how many alerts you have awaiting your attention.

-To open an alert, click on the icon near the top of the left side-bar.
+To open an alert, click on the icon at the bottom of the left side-bar.
 This will open the Alerts menu bar, which lists all of the alerts awaiting your attention and ones that have been previously acknowledged.
 Click Go To on an individual alert to open the full message.
 Here, you may respond to the alert in the same way you would to any regular message.

 To dismiss an alert, either click on Acknowledge on the bottom right of a new alert in the Alerts menu or select Acknowledge All, to dismiss all alerts.

 Sending alerts via urgent messages

 Sending a message as “urgent” triggers both a Toast and an Alert to the recipient.

 A Toast is a real-time pop-up that overlays the recipient’s message screen, bringing immediate attention to the urgent message while the user is active in Workstorm.
 The toast gives the recipient an option to see the urgent message within the context of the conversation by clicking on Go to Channel or they can select Dismiss.
 Alerts, on the other hand, appear more persistently yet passively in the left menu.

 To send an urgent message, instead of pressing Enter on your keyboard, click the icon inside the message box.
 This will send the message marked as “urgent,” instead of sending the message as normal.
 Once sent, the recipient will receive an Alert in his/her left menu, as well as a Toast, calling attention to the urgent message.